 It had been a company he'd applied for on a desperate, last-ditch attempt.
 He'd felt under-qualified, he'd felt as though his experience lay too heavily in another field, and he'd forgotten about his application almost as soon as it had left his hand.

 John stared down at the note he'd scribbled on the pad attached to the fridge; the time and date of his interview.
-The offer still rang in his ears, and it took him a moment to realise the usual clatter of the Pikes' evening meal had dulled to complete silence.
+The offer still rang in his ears, and it took him a moment to realize the usual clatter of the Pikes' evening meal had dulled to complete silence.

 Dee's eyes were wide and hopeful.
 He grinned at her and she leapt up, her chair skating back across the floorboards.